Amazonian Plant Medicine Precautions

-In some cases, it may be recommended that a participant begin to work with other plants for a period of time to prepare their bodies before taking ayahuasca.
+In some cases, it may be recommended that a participant begin to work with other plants for a period of time to prepare their bodies before participating in ceremonies.

 It must be noted, that it is still possible to benefit greatly from the other transformative therapies and plants offered at Santuario without immediately ingesting entheogenic plant medicines.

 Health Conditions: Important